LearnersGuild/partners/guide/Operating-Model/GTD/homemd.md

 ### What has your attention?
 A good place to start is to notice what has your attention.
 As David Allen puts it:

->“If you don't pay appropriate attention to what has your attention, it will take more of your attention that it deserves.” — David Allen
+>“If you don't pay appropriate attention to what has your attention, it will take more of your attention than it deserves.” — David Allen

 And conversely: